coder-hxl/x-crawl/README.md

 x-crawl is a flexible nodejs crawler library.

-If it helps you, please give the [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star to support it.
+If it helps you, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a Star support.

 ## Features